adrianokerber/fullcycle-ddd-node-typescript/README.md

     - Order => OrderItem[]
     - Product

+> Tip: The folder @shared has the common base interfaces/classes

+> Tip2: The at (@) in the shared folder is used only to keep the folder on top based on the characters order

-> Tip: All files with the filename suffix ".spec.ts" are tests
+> Tip3: All files with the filename suffix ".spec.ts" are tests

 ## Setup
 Install Node.js via [NVM](https://github.com/nvm-sh/nvm).